Shreyvardhan/hunt/README.md

-Here's to the gayzy ones.
+Here's to the crazy ones.